uQr/cordova-docs/DPS_test/articles/develop-apps/configure-app.md

    ms.author="normesta"/>
 #Configure Your App Built with Visual Studio Tools for Apache Cordova

-*In Visual Studio 2013, the Cordova tools are released as a preview (CTP) version.
-Cordova tools will be released as part of Visual Studio 2015 and we recommend that you now use Visual Studio 2015 RTM to [develop apps](https://msdn.microsoft.com/en-us/library/dn771545(v=vs.140).aspx) using Visual Studio Tools for Apache Cordova.
-You can download Visual Studio from the [Microsoft Download Center](http://go.microsoft.com/fwlink/p/?linkid=517106).*

 A config.xml file included in each project provides most of your app configuration such as the app’s display name and start page.
 From **Solution Explorer**, you can double-click this file to open it in the configuration designer, a Visual Studio interface for the file.

 Alternatively, you can select **View Code** from the context menu to edit the file directly.
 For more information about this file, see [config.xml file](http://go.microsoft.com/fwlink/p/?LinkID=510632) in the Apache Cordova documentation.
 For information about configuring this file in Visual Studio, see these topics: